Clinical-Genomics/BALSAMIC/docs/balsamic_methods.rst

 Whole Genome Analysis
 ~~~~~~~~~~~~~~~~~~~~~
-BALSAMIC :superscript:`1` (**version** = 8.2.8) was used to analyze each of the FASTQ files.
+BALSAMIC :superscript:`1` (**version** = 8.2.8) was used to analyze the data from raw FASTQ files.
-In summary, we first quality controlled FASTQ files using FastQC v0.11.9 :superscript:`2`.
+We first quality controlled FASTQ files using FastQC v0.11.9 :superscript:`2`.
-Adapter sequences and low quality bases were trimmed using fastp v0.20.1 :superscript:`3`.
+Adapter sequences and low-quality bases were trimmed using fastp v0.20.1 :superscript:`3`.
 Trimmed reads were mapped to the reference genome hg19 using sentieon-tools :superscript:`15`.
 The resulted SAM files were converted to BAM files and sorted using samtools v1.12 :superscript:`5`.
 Duplicated reads were marked using Picard tools MarkDuplicate v2.25.0 :superscript:`6`
 and promptly quality controlled using CollectMultipleMetrics and CollectWgsMetrics functionalities.
 Results of the quality controlled steps were summarized by MultiQC v1.11 :superscript:`7`.
-For each sample, small somatic mutations were called using Sentieon TNscope and TNhaplotyper :superscript:`16`.
+Small somatic mutations were called for each sample using Sentieon TNscope and TNhaplotyper :superscript:`16`.
 The called-variants were also further second filtered using the criteria (DP(tumor,normal) >= 10; AD(tumor) >= 3; AF(tumor) >= 0.05, Maximum AF(tumor < 1;  GNOMADAF_popmax <= 0.001; normalized base quality scores >= 20, read_counts of alt,ref alle > 0).
-For tumor-only samples, in order to reduce the number of variants; the filtered variants from TNscope and TNhaplotyper were merged using bcftools isec functionality.
+The filtered variants from TNscope and TNhaplotyper were merged using bcftools isec functionality to reduce the number of variants for tumor-only samples.
 Structural variants were called using Manta v1.6.0 :superscript:`9` and Delly v0.8.7 :superscript:`10`.
 The variant calls from Manta and Delly were merged using SVDB v2.6.0 :superscript:`12`.
 Copy number aberrations were called using ascatNgs v4.5.0` :superscript:`17`.